Learning and Teaching

 Jolly Phonics is a fun and child-centred approach to teaching literacy through synthetic phonics.
 With actions for each of the 42 letter sounds, together with songs and videos the multi-sensory method is very motivating for children.

 Our Approach to Maths

-Lessons are carefully planned to follow the National Curriculum objectives.
+Lessons are carefully planned to follow the National Curriculum objectives and guidance contained in the Early Years Foundation Stage Curriculum.
 Progress of children’s developing sense of number and calculation strategies is monitored using maths target walls.
 This ensures that pupils and teachers are aware of the next steps to secure mathematical proficiency.
 A problem solving approach enables children to recall and apply their developing maths skills.